atulshaw/ContactInfo/README.md

 In the test setup, I am creating instance of TestContext class and then setting up the database with the initial values.
 Also in the test setup, instance of Controller class is created.

- 	[TestMethod]
-        public async Task GetAllContactDetails_Return_Test()
-        {
-            var result = await _controller.GetDetails();
-            Assert.IsNotNull(result);
-            var numberOfRecords = result.ToList().Count;
-            Assert.AreEqual(2, numberOfRecords);
-        }

-In the test above I am calling the GetDetails method of the Controller class and then verifying the number of records.
-In ideal condition above test should be passed.
-You can verify the test result in Test-Window-Test Explorer.We can right tests for Insert, Delete, and Update also.
+We can right tests for Insert, Delete, and Update also.
 As of now I have written test to verify that database is getting created along with the initialized data.

 Instructions to run the application :-